Why population growth even before the explosion?

 A key factor, is that we continue to advance.
 With other species, while they can evolve over time, that evolution, or those ‘upgrades’, results in a new, physically different species.

-With humans, the homo sapiens of 30,000 years ago were the same species as humans today.
-Already basically physically the same as modern humans, yet given a picture of humans 30,000 years ago and one of humans today, the difference is very obvious.
+With humans, the homo sapiens of 30,000 years ago were basically the same species as humans today.
+Although already we were basically physically the same as modern humans, given a picture of humans 30,000 years ago and one of humans today, which picture is which is immediately very obvious.

 Take a picture of even our nearest relatives, chimpanzees, bonobos or gorillas in their environment 30,000 years ago and I suggest it would be very hard to spot the difference.

-The pictures of humans, reflect their societies, and human society has managed to evolve, while the societies of those nearest relative species have remained very much the same.
+Pictures of humans, reflect human society of the time, and human society has managed to even visibly evolve, while the societies of those nearest relative species have remained very much the same.

 Societies have managed to evolve far more than us as individuals of the species have evolved, and logically if this is biggest progression, it is this evolution of our societies that has been the key enabling humans to continue to better adapt to an increasing variety of environments, and out compete other species, and thus increase our population.